pulumi/registry/themes/default/content/registry/packages/kubernetes/introduction.md

 ---
 title: Kubernetes Introduction
-meta_desc: This page provides an introduction to Kubernetes and how Pulumi can help provision and manage
+meta_desc: provides an introduction to Kubernetes and how Pulumi can help provision and manage
            Kubernetes resources.
 aliases:
     - "/docs/reference/clouds/kubernetes/introduction/"